moguevara/CO_Driver/README.md

 ![image](https://user-images.githubusercontent.com/15959605/167179118-7e5921b2-a065-4859-b727-db5964c50e67.png)

 #### Part Viewer
-  * View and sort parts availible to you
+  * View and sort parts available to you
-  * Configure levels in settings to see parts availible to friend
+  * Configure levels in settings to see parts available to friend

 <div align='center'>